vedanth-warrier/Go-Kart/README.md

 - Occupant load: 150kg (>2× maximum rider weight)
 - Battery load: 100kg (>2× actual battery weight of 42kg)

-Localised stress concentrations at boundary condition nodes were identified as meshing artefacts and excluded from the analysis — representative peak stress in the loaded structure was ~108 MPa, giving a **Factor of Safety > 2** against yielding.
+The stress concentrations at pinned corners were identified as due to the force being applied over an unreasonably small area, and were disregarded as the realistic force distribution for the corners would be over a larger area.
+Hence, after excluding the unreasonable peaks the representative peak stress in the loaded structure was ~108 MPa, giving a **Factor of Safety > 2** against yielding.
 Maximum deflection was **0.9cm**.